75lb/file-set/README.md

 <a name="exp_module_file-set--FileSet"></a>

 ### FileSet ⏏
-Expands file patterns, returning the matched and unmatched files and directories
+Expands file patterns, returning the matched and unmatched files and directories.

 **Kind**: Exported class
 <a name="new_module_file-set--FileSet_new"></a>